-1.10.2.6.
+10.2.7.
 Backdating of Tariff Requests

-Endeavour Energy does not backdate any change in network pricing in cases where a retailer (or the Metering Provider, or the Accredited Service Provider (ASP), acting on behalf of the retailer) fails to adhere to the process outlined in clause 1.10.2.
+Endeavour Energy does not backdate any change in network pricing in cases where a retailer (or the Metering Provider, or the Accredited Service Provider (ASP), acting on behalf of the retailer) fails to adhere to the process outlined in section 10.2.

-1.10.2.7.
+10.2.8.
 Default Pricing Option for Low Voltage Non-Residential Customers